Smartwatch: 1990s

 The Timex Datalink, introduced in 1994, was the first watch capable of transferring data wirelessly from a computer.
-Appointments and contacts created with Microsoft Schedule+ (the predecessor to MS Outlook) could be downloaded to the watch via patterns of visible light, which were displayed by a computer monitor and then detected by the watch's optical sensor.
+Appointments and contacts created with Microsoft Schedule Plus (the predecessor to MS Outlook) could be downloaded to the watch via patterns of visible light, which were displayed by a computer monitor and then detected by the watch's optical sensor.

 In 1998, Steve Mann designed and built the world's first Linux wristwatch.
 He presented it at the IEEE ISSCC on 7 February 2000, where he was dubbed "the father of wearable computing".
 The watch later appeared on the cover of Linux Journal in July 2000, in which it was the topic of a featured article.

 Seiko launched the Ruputer in 1998 in Japan, a wristwatch computer with a 3.6 MHz processor.
 The Ruputer failed to achieve wide success due to its small, hard-to-read screen, cumbersome joystick method of navigation and text input, and poor battery life.
 Outside of Japan, this watch was distributed as the Matsucom onHand PC.
 Despite low demand, it was distributed until 2006, making it a smartwatch with a long life cycle.
 Ruputer and onHand PC applications are fully compatible with each other.
 This watch is sometimes considered the first smartwatch, as it was the first to display graphics (albeit in monochrome), and third-party applications (mostly homebrew).

 In 1999, Samsung launched the world's first watch phone, the SPH-WP10.
 It had a protruding antenna, monochrome LCD screen, and 90-minute talk time with an integrated speaker and microphone.